ctava-msft/utilization-management-claims-analytics/docs/solution_architecture.md

 - Configure an external table pointing to OneLake
 - Write the de-identified database / tables to OneLake as Iceberg

-> **Next step:** Have the UPMC Snowflake team / representative vet out that they are capable of performing the tasks identified in the [Snowflake ↔ OneLake integration guide](https://blog.fabric.microsoft.com/en-US/blog/microsoft-onelake-and-snowflake-interoperability-is-now-generally-available) (create a service principal, an external table, write the database to OneLake, etc.).
+> **Next step:** Have the customer Snowflake team / representative vet out that they are capable of performing the tasks identified in the [Snowflake ↔ OneLake integration guide](https://blog.fabric.microsoft.com/en-US/blog/microsoft-onelake-and-snowflake-interoperability-is-now-generally-available) (create a service principal, an external table, write the database to OneLake, etc.).

 #### Option B — ADF Pipeline → ADLS Gen2 → Fabric Shortcut (Fallback)